Welcome back to How to do Los Angeles! This is the third post in this series, on my favorite place in the whole city: Hollywood!

 Just past the Chinese, past the Hard Rock Cafe, is the entrance to the Dolby Theater, current home of the Academy Awards.
 As you turn toward the theater, notice Muhammad Ali’s star on the wall to your right.
 This was done at Ali’s request, as he did not want his name walked upon.
 Continuing past Ali’s star are tributes to all past best picture Oscar winners.
 Near the end, walk up the stairs and you’ve arrived at the theater.

-The Dolby Theater offers guided tours, but they are expensive and I don’t recommend them.
-Instead, turn right, walk past the bathrooms (on your right) to the * Hollywood and Highland Center.
+Up next, turn right, walk past the bathrooms (on your right) to the * Hollywood and Highland Center.
 This center, a giant mall/food court, is worth checking because of its spectacular tributes to the Hollywood film industry; most notably, the entire center was designed after DW Griffith’s Intolerance.
 This design was unveiled in 2001 as part of the $500 million Hollywood and Highland remodeling project, which is credited with revitalizing Hollywood and its surrounding areas.

 Inside the Center, you can play in the water fountain and read success stories along the “How We Got Here” path.
 Don’t bother shopping or getting food; there are better places further on our walk.
 What you should do is walk to the north end, near California Pizza Kitchen, and check out the best view of the Hollywood Sign in Hollywood.
 Actually, it’s the second best view.
-Head up to the fourth floor for the absolute best view.
+Head up to the fourth floor for the best view.

 Once you’ve finished here, head back to Hollywood Blvd and use the pedestrian crosswalk to cross to the south side of the street, where you’ll find the Masonic Temple.
 Built in 1921, many of Hollywood’s early greats were Masons and they used this building as their ballroom, temple, lodge, and party hall.
 During prohibition, an underground tunnel connected the Masonic Temple with the Chinese Theater, allowing for the safe transportation of illegal liquor between locations.
 By the 1970s Mason membership had declined and the building was converted to an opera theater and nightclub.
 It is now owned by Disney and is used to record Jimmy Kimmel Live.